mayaj0yce/react20/README.md

 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
 ```

-## Getting Started

-You’ll use `create-react-app` to build your portfolio, which will include the following:

-* A single `Header` component that appears on multiple pages

-* A single `Navigation` component within the header that will be used to conditionally render the different sections of your portfolio

-* A single `Project` component that will be used multiple times in the Portfolio section

-* A single `Footer` component that appears on multiple pages

 ### Projects

 For each project that is featured in your portfolio, include the following:

 * An image of the deployed application (either a short animated GIF or screenshot)

-* The title of the project

-* A link to the deployed application

-* A link to the corresponding GitHub repository

 ### Design